-Nillumbik Landcare Network is an organisation that brings together and supports the Landcare groups operating within Nillumbik.
+Nillumbik Landcare Network is a volunteer-based organisation that brings together and supports the Landcare groups operating within Nillumbik.
 The network is governed by a volunteer board made up of representatives of each of the member groups.
 The network and member groups are supported by a part time Landcare Facilitator position hosted by Nillumbik Shire Council and funded through the Victorian Government Landcare Facilitation program.

 There are currently 11 active Landcare groups within Nillumbik primarily operating within the rural areas of the shire.
 Groups range in size from less than 10 to over 150 members.
 The total number of Landcare group members within Nillumbik is well over 700.
 Several of the groups in Nillumbik started in the early 1990’s while the most recently formed group, Hurstbridge District Landcare, was founded in 2015.